rtuhpc/hpc-platform/doc/hpc.md

 For detailed instruction on setting up cluster profile follow to [getting started guide](./files/Getting_Started_With_Serial_And_Parallel_MATLAB.pdf).

 ### Set storage location
 For users who got their account through the Waldur, their cluster home directories reside on `/home/`.
-They must change the default location from `/home_beegfs/` to `/home/`.
+They must change the default location from `/home_beegfs/` to `/home/` in cluster profile configuration.
 If you are not sure, you may get your home location by connecting to the cluster (SSH or Web-terminal) and issuing the command:
 ```
 echo $HOME
 ```